-Don't have a MRP subscription? — No problem!
+Don't have an MRP subscription? — No problem!

-MRP can help – News Canada can do an MRP report – with MRP Quality Score, Total Audience Reach and more.
-Send News Canada your campaign results and criteria to have a custom report created for your campaign.
+MRP can help – Fifth Story, a News Canada company can do an MRP report – with MRP Quality Score, Total Audience Reach and more.
+Send Fifth Story your campaign results and criteria to have a custom report created for your campaign.
 The report will be submission-ready.